liip/LiipFunctionalTestBundle/README.md

 Caveats
 -------
-* Annotations currently only work for tests that have a method name of testFooBla() (with a test prefix).
+* QueryCount annotations currently only work for tests that have a method name of testFooBla() (with a test prefix).
 The @test annotation isn't supported at the moment.